 Is big data the reason that runs per game are at decades-long lows in baseball?
-And why your marketing strategy is failing?
+And why your digital marketing strategy is failing?

 Like Brad Pitt’s character in Moneyball, programmatic media professionals create rich data sets to drive decision-making.
 Marketers use these data sets to ensure they reach the right people at the right time and the right price.
 Sounds like marketing nirvana, right?